open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/jaeger.md

     )
 ```

+This span reference MUST be the first in the list of references.

 ### SpanKind

-OpenTelemetry `SpanKind` field MUST be encoded as `span.kind` tag in Jaeger span.
+OpenTelemetry `SpanKind` field MUST be encoded as `span.kind` tag in Jaeger span,
+except for `SpanKind.INTERNAL`, which SHOULD NOT be translated to a tag.

 | OpenTelemetry | Jaeger |
 | ------------- | ------ |